 Academy of Political Management (APM)

 The Philippines is considered to have among the richest and most vibrant civil society organizations (CSOs) in the world.
 These CSOs are the non-governmental organizations (NGOs), people’s organizations (POs) and mass and sectoral movements (labor, youth, women, etc.).
 From protests to partnerships, CSOs have committed themselves to the tasks of development, protection and promotion of people’s rights and welfare, with particular preference for the poor and marginalized.
-These tasks entail both small changes and reform of the structures or the system.
+These tasks entail both small changes and overhaul of the structures or the system.
 In these tasks, sustainability is key.

-Learn more about APM
+Learn more about the program

 Friedrich-Ebert-Stiftung